web-cdn/todo-astra-jamstack-netlify/README.md

 3. Connect your GitHub account:
 ![image](https://user-images.githubusercontent.com/3254549/88744656-d9a49780-d0fc-11ea-97ad-f05aa0ace11e.png)
-4. Fill in the Netlify environment variables with information on your Astra environment:
+4. Fill in the Netlify environment variables with information on your Astra database:
 ![image](https://user-images.githubusercontent.com/3254549/88744704-fb9e1a00-d0fc-11ea-8d92-4182aed4499d.png)
-You can find your database id here:
+You can find your database id here in the Astra user-interface here:
 ![image](https://user-images.githubusercontent.com/3254549/88744238-a1508980-d0fb-11ea-83fc-6efc6b370780.png)
 5. Click 'Save and Deploy':
 ![image](https://user-images.githubusercontent.com/3254549/88744776-2c7e4f00-d0fd-11ea-8530-71e2a85e34a2.png)
-6. Wait for your app to deploy (this will take a minute or two):
+6. Wait for your app to deploy (this will take a minute or two, the screen will auto-refresh when the deployment is complete):
 ![image](https://user-images.githubusercontent.com/3254549/88744798-3bfd9800-d0fd-11ea-8858-281bd0d4ff70.png)
 7. Click your Netlify app link to view your live app:
 ![image](https://user-images.githubusercontent.com/3254549/88744822-4fa8fe80-d0fd-11ea-97dd-9f9611b332dc.png)